Skip to main content

 Solo Stove Grill Ultimate Bundle

-With its 22-inch diameter and 360-square inches of cooking surface, the Grill Ultimate Bundle is as large as a full-sized charcoal grill.
-Although it’s more expensive than most charcoal grills, we were extremely happy with the Solo Stove Grill’s performance on both direct and indirect heat cooking.
+With its 22-inch diameter and 360 square inches of cooking space, the Grill Ultimate Bundle is as large as a full-sized charcoal grill.
+Although it’s more expensive than most charcoal grills, we were happy with the Solo Stove Grill’s performance.
+It cooks equally well with both direct and indirect cooking.

-Instead of using a traditional vent set-up, the Solo Stove uses their fire pit’s signature 360° Airflow technology to create convection airflow inside the grill.
+Instead of using a traditional vent setup, the Solo Stove uses its fire pit’s signature 360° Airflow technology.
+It creates convection airflow inside the grill.
 That surrounds the food on the grill with hot air, cooking it more quickly.

-As an added bonus, the Grill Ultimate Bundle comes with everything you need to get started as a backyard cook, including the grill, its stand, a shelter to protect the grill from the elements, and a carrying case.
-The package also comes with grill tools (a spatula, tongs, and a meat fork), four pounds of all-natural charcoal briquettes, and four fire starters.
+As a bonus, the Grill Ultimate Bundle comes with everything you need to start your cooking adventure.
+It includes the grill, a stand, a cover to protect the grill, and a carrying case.
+The package also includes grill tools, four pounds of all-natural charcoal briquettes, and four fire starters.

-Unfortunately, while you can arrange the coals inside of it for indirect heat cooking, the Solo Stove’s lack of vents means that you can only use the grill at one temperature.
+You can arrange the coals inside of it for indirect heat cooking.
+However, the Solo Stove’s lack of vents means you can only use the grill at one temperature.
 You’ll need to look elsewhere if you want to cook using low-and-slow smoking temperatures.

 Read the full Solo Stove Ultimate Grill Bundle review